-Discussions: By noon on group discussion days, you need to begin a thread with one well-written, meaty paragraph in response to a prompt.
-By three pm on group discussion days, you need to respond at least once to every other thread created by members of your group.
-By noon on full-class discussion days, you need to begin a thread with one well-written, meaty paragraph in response to a prompt.
-By three pm on full-class discussion days, you need to comment on at least three threads created by classmates.
+Discussions: On group discussion days, you need to begin a thread with one well-written, meaty paragraph in response to a prompt.
+On group discussion days, you also need to write thoughtful, detailed comments on every other thread created by members of your group.
+On full-class discussion days, you need to begin a thread with one well-written, meaty paragraph in response to a prompt.
+On full-class discussion days, you need you also need to write thoughtful, detailed comments on at least three threads created by classmates.